Yufu-U/mitochondrial-morphology-macro/README.md

 - Analysis results may vary depending on user-defined parameters and manual operations.

 ## License
-This code is provided without restriction to facilitate reproducibility and reuse.
+This code is released under the CC0 1.0 Universal license.